Over A Decade of Success

-The 2009-10 season was one of Pavon's most successful campaigns with the Orange and White, as UT won back-to-back tournaments, the Mercedes-Benz Women's Collegiate Championships and the Alamo Invitational, in October to wrap up the fall.
+In her ten year mark as coach, the 2009-10 season was one of Pavon's most successful campaigns with the Orange and White, as UT won back-to-back tournaments, the Mercedes-Benz Women's Collegiate Championships and the Alamo Invitational, in October to wrap up the fall.
 Sophomore star Nathalie Mansson nabbed medalist honors at both tournaments, as well, while the Mercedes-Benz win was by a tournament-record 19 strokes.

 Lady Vols in the Pros, Coaching Ranks